-Waiver Title Target Population 2023 Enrollment Cap Operating Unit Concurrent Management Authority CT HCBS for Elders (0140.R07.00) Individuals ages 65 and older 18,753 Home- and Community-Based Services (HCBS) Unit Yes, the state has a concurrent 1915 (b) waiver.
-CT Comprehensive Supports (0437.R03.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 5,700 Department of Developmental Services No CT Individual and Family Support (0426.R03.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 4,500 Department of Developmental Services No CT Employment and Day Supports (0881.R02.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 2,703 Department of Developmental Services No CT Personal Care Assistance (0301.R05.01) Individuals who are physically disabled ages 18 to 64 1,637 Alternate Care Unit/ HCBS Unit Yes, the state has a concurrent 1915 (b) waiver.
-CT Mental Health Waiver (0653.R02.00) Individuals with mental illness ages 22 and older 1,002 Department of Mental Health and Addiction Services No CT Acquired Brain Injury (0302.R05.00) Individuals with brain injury ages 18 and older 325 Community Options Unit No CT Katie Beckett (4110.R08.00) Individuals with a physical disability ages 0 to 22 341 Community Options Unit No
+Waiver Title Target Population 2025 Enrollment Cap Operating Unit Concurrent Management Authority CT HCBS for Elders (0140.R07.00) Individuals ages 65 and older 19,897 Home- and Community-Based Services (HCBS) Unit Yes, the state has a concurrent 1915 (b) waiver.
+CT Comprehensive Supports (0437.R04.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 5,700 Department of Developmental Services No CT Individual and Family Support (0426.R04.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 4,500 Department of Developmental Services No CT Employment and Day Supports (0881.R02.00) Individuals with a developmental disability ages 18 and older, and individuals with an intellectual disability ages 3 and older 3,127 Department of Developmental Services No CT Personal Care Assistance (0301.R05.00) Individuals who are physically disabled ages 18 to 64 1,149 Alternate Care Unit/ HCBS Unit Yes, the state has a concurrent 1915 (b) waiver.
+CT Mental Health Waiver (0653.R03.00) Individuals with mental illness ages 22 and older 1,002 Department of Mental Health and Addiction Services No